-If this is not a sufficient enough value to cover the loss LME Clear will jump to the seventh step in the juniorisation waterfall and apply any remaining Default Fund Contributions of the non-defaulting Members on a pro rata basis.
+If this is not a sufficient enough value to cover the loss then jump to the seventh step in the juniorisation waterfall - by any remaining Default Fund Contributions of the non-defaulting Members, on a pro rata basis.

-4.6.7 Loss assignment process where loss on collateral are above haircut
+4.6.3 Loss assignment process where loss on collateral are above haircut

-If LME Clear liquidates defaulting member's collateral outside of haircuts, and overall losses are into the Default Fund, the existing setup is based on the default waterfall covering all losses, therefore such losses will be covered in the same way as losses on cleared products.
+If LMEC liquidates defaulting member's collateral outside of haircuts, and overall losses are into the Default Fund, the existing setup is based on the waterfall covering all losses, therefore covered in the same way that losses are on cleared products.